austinv11/PeripheralsPlusPlus/DEVELOPING.md

 #### Brackets

-Please use [1tbs](http://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS).
+Please use [1tbs](http://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS) with the exception that one line conditional statements do not need brackets.
 Yes, I know, your style is better, blah blah blah.

 #### Naming